• Spring

 - Define your own

-bean (spring-data will find it !)
+CqlSessionbean (spring-data will find it !)

-) but you do not get the complete list of options of the drivers.
-In the same way some super classes like AbstractCassandraConfiguration
+Spring Data Cassandra starters provide some dedicated keys in the configuration file application.yaml (spring.data.cassandra.*) but you do not get the complete list of options of the drivers.
+In the same way some super classes like AbstractCassandraConfiguration are provided where you can specify a few configuration properties but a limited set of keys are available.

 - Do not use